 The Great Orange Balloon is the first attraction to open at the Great Park in Irvine, California.
 Balloon riders climb aboard the 30 passenger gondola and float 400 feet in the air.
 Visitors enjoy a birds-eye view of the Irvine Valley all the way to Santiago Peak to the east and Quail Hill to the west.

 The balloon operates Thursday – Friday 10 am to 3 pm and Saturday – Sunday 9 am to 3 pm.
-Evening flights available on weekends 7 pm to 10 pm.
-Balloon rides are ten dollars for adults, passengers 18 and under are free with paid adult.
+Evening flights are available on weekends from 7 pm to 10 pm.
+Balloon rides are ten dollars for adults; passengers 18 and under are free with paid adults.
 Age 13 and under must be accompanied by an adult on Balloon flights.

 The Great Balloon Ride

-Nominal operating height is 400 feet the same a forty-story building.
-If the wind kicks up the balloon will fly lower or will be grounded until conditions are favorable.
-The balloon is attached to the ground by a steel cable which is used to raise and lower the giant orange orb.
-In the event that the cable would break the pilot can free-fly the balloon to the ground.
+The nominal operating height is 400 feet, the same as a forty-story building.
+If the wind kicks up, the balloon will fly lower or be grounded until conditions are favorable.
+The balloon is attached to the ground by a steel cable used to raise and lower the giant orange orb.
+If the cable would break, the pilot can free-fly the balloon to the ground.

-Great Orange Balloon is wheelchair accessible, allowing guests with wheelchairs to remain in their seat during flight.
-The balloon ride is not dog-friendly so you must leave your four-legged friend at home if you intend to fly in the Orange Balloon.
+Great Orange Balloon is wheelchair accessible, allowing guests with wheelchairs to remain in their seats during the flight.
+The balloon ride is not dog-friendly, so you must leave your four-legged friend at home if you intend to fly in the Orange Balloon.

 Great Park Irvine Carousel